Clove Benefits Uses Side Effects

 3. Antioxidant activity

-Clove oil has shown that flavonoids and phenolic compounds can destroy free radicals.
+Clove oil has been shown to contain flavonoids and phenolic compounds that can help destroy free radicals.
 The acute administration of an ethanolic extract of clove has been shown to improve the processes of learning and memory recall in mice, which supports the antioxidative effect of the eugenol component.

 4. Anti-diabetic activity